robsterlini/robsterlini-frontend/src/journal/2020/the-wrong-tool.md

 title: The right tool for the wrong person
 date: 2020-12-20
 description: Revisiting some old projects has left me wondering whether we choose the right tools for the wrong people, and how to avoid overcomplicating the beautiful simplicity of HTML and CSS.
-tlDr: Not all projects need complicated tooling; updating a few old projects has made it clear that in some circumstances they make it more challenging for maintainers could be greatly simplified.
+tlDr: Not all projects need complicated tooling; updating a few old projects has made it clear that in some circumstances they make it more challenging for maintainers, and could/need to be greatly simplified.
 layout: post
 ---